Toledo Fire Division

 City of Toledo's celebration of

-The museum's first display was
+The museum's first display was located in the

 If you have items in your attic, basement, garage, etc., consider donating them to the museum so everyone can enjoy seeing them.
 Items can also be loaned to the museum, if you wish.

 We also have fund donations set up including the Stamp Fund to help us pay newsletter mail costs, and the Coloring Book Fund.

 We are a 501c3 charitable organization and all donations

 Winter: Saturday 12-4 pm

 On the Road